Patteerrik/Athletic-Club/README.md

-* This section provides the user with several health benefits on why they should consider to start exercising
+* This section provides the user with several health and psychological benefits on why they should consider to start exercising